Hiosdra/CommitMessageCleanerPlugin/README.md

 <!-- Plugin description -->
 <h2>Commit Message Cleaner</h2>
-<p>Simplify your commit messages with the <strong>Commit Message Cleaner</strong> plugin!</p>
+<p>Enhance your commit messages with the <strong>Commit Message Cleaner</strong> plugin!</p>
 <p>This plugin adds a convenient <em>"Clean Message"</em> button to the commit dialog in IntelliJ IDEA.
-With just one click, it automatically removes all hyphens ("-") from your commit message, helping you maintain clean and consistent commit logs.</p>
+With just one click, it formats your commit message by removing hyphens ("-") and underscores ("_"), ensuring clean and consistent commit logs.</p>
-<p>Perfect for developers who want to quickly standardize commit messages without manual editing.
-Streamline your workflow with ease!</p>
+<p>Ideal for developers who want to standardize commit messages quickly and efficiently.
+Improve your workflow with ease!</p>
 <!-- Plugin description end -->

 ## Installation